ogechukwu1/SCA_LAGOS/Capstone project 50/README.md

 __Version__: Specifies the language current version of the policy.

-__Statement:__ The main body of the policy, which includes one or more individual statements (or rules).
-Each statement has several components:
+__Statement:__ Contains a single statement, Each statement has several components:

 - Effect: Specifies whether the statement allows or denies access.
 It can be "Allow" or "Deny".

 - Action: Specifies the AWS service actions that are allowed or denied (eg., "s3", "ec2").

-- Resource: Specifies the AWS resources to which the actions apply (eg., an S3 bucket, an EC2 instance).
+- Resource: Specifies the bucket ("arn:aws:s3:::example-bucket") and all objects within the bucket ("arn:aws:s3:::example-bucket/*").